Inchoate offense: Impossibility

 A person is guilty of an attempt to commit a crime if, acting with the kind of culpability otherwise required for commission of the crime he: purposely engages in conduct which would constitute the crime if the attendant circumstances were as he believes them to be.
 MPC § 5.01 (1)(a) (emphasis added).

 Consequently, the principle is universal in the United States either in Model Penal Code jurisdictions (40 states) or those remaining common law jurisdictions influenced by the reasoning in R v Brown.

-Other cases that illustrate the case law for impossibility defences are People v.
+Other cases that illustrate the case law for impossibility defenses are People v.
 Lee Kong (CA, 1892), State v.
 Mitchell (MO, 1902), and United States v.
 Thomas (1962).

 Abandonment

 A defendant may plead and prove, as an affirmative defense, that they: